thiruc21/Problem-Solvers/README.md

 # L02_05
 This is the repository for Problem Solvers.
 We have each introduced ourselves and agreed on our team's guidelines.
-We are on version 2 of our product backlog which consists of personas that represent future users of our software, user stories that reflect their user requirements, and tasks to implement the requirements of a userstory.
-We have also completed three sprints and have their sprint backlog's below.
+We are on version 3 of our product backlog which consists of personas that represent future users of our software, user stories that reflect their user requirements, and tasks to implement the requirements of a userstory.
+We have completed five sprints and have their sprint backlogs below.
+We have also had a code review session of which you can view the results for below.

 **Features implemented:**